rafalxczajkowski/todo-app-client/README.md

 ## Usage

 1. Open the application in your browsesr.
-2. Add, remove or edit tasks.de
+2. Add, remove or edit tasks.